paudang/nodejs-quickstart-structure/docs/guide/introduction.md

 Whether you are building a small API or a large-scale event-driven system, this generator provides the right foundation by offering industry-standard architectural patterns and a rich ecosystem of pre-configured tools.

+## The Background Story

+As Technical Writers for [System Weakness](https://systemweakness.com/) (Medium's leading publication on cybersecurity and architecture), we spent years analyzing architectural flaws, account takeovers, and scalable security mechanisms.
+We realized that setting up a truly production-ready, secure Node.js backend from scratch is incredibly repetitive and prone to error.

+We built this generator to automate away the boilerplate, instantly providing you with the exact enterprise-grade architecture we write about.

 ## Why use this generator?

 -   **Scalability**: Choose between **MVC** for simpler projects or **Clean Architecture** for complex domain-driven services.